kuzniarz/notion-recipe-scraper/README.md

 # Notion Recipe Scraper
 This is the repository for the Notion recipe scraper automation.

+## Background
+Initially, this was intended to just host the python script that facilitates the connection between the recipe-scraper API and notion.
+This script was then accessed via SSH.
+As this approach was just a barebone prototype which introduced several sercurity aspects, this application will be transformed to be a web service.
+Therefore, please keep in mind that this documentation may be outdated due to the transformation process.

+The application is based on a Python Flask backend with a React frontend.

 ## Getting Started
 ### Initialize environment
 To work with this project checkout the project sources and initialize the environment: